ADVERTISEMENT

 Developers giving attackers a free ride after hundreds of iPhone AI apps found exposing credentials

-Just days after Google tightened restrictions on Gemini API keys to prevent unauthorized AI use, researchers have found hundreds of iPhone AI apps that expose the digital credentials used to access AI services such as OpenAI and Gemini.
+Just days after Google tightened restrictions on Gemini API keys to prevent unauthorized AI usage, researchers have found hundreds of iPhone AI apps exposing the digital credentials used to access AI services such as OpenAI and Gemini.

 Key takeaways: